Idriss Saadi

-Idriss Saadi (إدريس سعدي; born 8 February 1992) is a professional footballer who last played for CR Belouizdad.
-He operates primarily in the lead striker role.
-A former France youth international, Saadi now represents Algeria internationally after making his senior debut in 2017.
+Idriss Saadi (إدريس سعدي; born 8 February 1992) is a former professional footballer who played as a striker.
+Born in France, he played for the Algeria national team.

 Club career

 Saint-Étienne

 Saadi started his professional career at Saint-Étienne, making his professional debut on 28 August 2010 in a league match against Lens in a 3–1 victory.

 During his time at Saint-Étienne, Saadi had loan spells at Reims and Ajaccio.

 Clermont Foot

 In January 2014, Saadi joined Ligue 2 side Clermont, where he impressed with 20 goals in 42 games.

 Cardiff City

 On 31 August 2015, Saadi joined Championship side Cardiff City for an undisclosed fee.
 Manager Russell Slade stated that the club had been scouting Saadi for several months and described him as strong, powerful and technically good.
 Due to an injury picked up the previous season, Saadi didn't make his debut till 7 November 2015, in a 2–0 win over Reading, where he had lasted 13 minutes before suffering another injury ruling him out for another 6 weeks.
 He made just one more substitute appearance during his first season at the Cardiff City Stadium, during a 2–1 defeat to Fulham on 9 April.